liuq/uniud-letter/README.md

 For example, under MacOS X, using TeXLive 2016 you can put those files into `~/Library/texmf/tex/latex/uniud-letter`.

-In such a case you can issue the following command:
+In such a case you can issue the following command on a terminal session:

 ```bash
 git clone https://github.com/liuq/uniud-letter.git ~/Library/texmf/tex/latex/uniud-letter